 You can use historical data to determine which criteria have a higher correlation with customers staying or leaving, and then put those aspects to good use in evaluating your personas.
 The image below shows some variables that could be interesting with this kind of model, but it is important that the variables that matter to you come from your own data.

 How should you approach a customer with a low churn risk compared to a customer who is more likely to leave you?
 It all depends on the customer type.
-If you are almost certain that you can keep a customer, then you can safely try cross-selling or upselling.
-But if you have a customer that is threatening to leave, then you might want to offer a discount on their firm order.
+If you are almost certain that you can keep a customer, then you can safely try a cross- or upselling offer.
+But if you have a customer that is threatening to leave, then you might want to offer a discount on their regular order.

 RFM model based on sales data